falconair/ProgrammingForAnalytics/understanding_version_control.md

 # [Task] _Commit_ your code to your _local_ repo

-Using VS Code, GitHub Desktop or command line, "commit" your code
+Using VS Code, GitHub Desktop or command line, "commit" your code`

+To "commit" your code means to tell Git to start keeping track of it.

 Command line